silvavn/LoRLogger/README.md

 The software is given "AS IT IS".
 There are no guarantees and by using this software you agree that you are the sole responsible for it.
 Licensed under MIT License.

-# What does it does?
+# What does it do?

 It logs your matches and your results.
 It also allows you to see who did you play with.